eosnetworkfoundation/product/plug-ins/prometheus/architecture.md

 Unknown
 * number of bytes per block by producer

-The plugin will have two endpoints, one for pull

-The pull endpoint will be re-implemented on top of nodeos http_plugin, rather than civetweb and will scrape data as defined in the prometheus_plugin configuration.
+The plugin will have one endpoint for to support the pull functionality.
+The pull endpoint will be implemented on top of nodeos http_plugin, rather than civetweb and will scrape data as defined in the prometheus_plugin configuration.

 The push endpoint will initiate a push to Prometheus Pushgateway as defined in the prometheus_plugin configuration.
 The implementation will continue to use libcurl, as that is already a dependency for leap.
 The value of the push endpoint would be for a nodeos instance behind a firewall to be able to send data out.